nandp1/nser/README.md

 [![](https://cranlogs.r-pkg.org/badges/grand-total/nser)](https://cran.r-project.org/package=nser)

 <!-- badges: end -->
-nser: R package to download historical bhavcopy of Equities and F&O, get live market data, plot treemap of movement in securities
+**nser**: R package to download historical bhavcopy of Equities and F&O, get live market data, plot treemap of movement in securities

-# Latest Version `1.5.6` on Github
+# Latest Version `1.5.9` on Github

+## New Functions
+* `nseopenfo` to obtain NSE pre market open data of F&O stacoks for current month's future.

+## NOTE
   * Due to change in NSE website interface the `bhav` and `bhavtoday` functions have been revised and old code is maintained in `bhav1`.
   * `bhav` downloads bhavcopy from 1 Jan 2020 onwards,
   * `bhavtoday` download todays bhavcopy from NSE.